It is important to test to determine the accessibility of websites and applications.

 NoCoffee Vision Simulator

-The following applications/tools are specifically for the Windows platform.
+The following application/tool is specifically for the Windows platform.

 Inspect.exe (part of the Windows Software Development Kit (SDK))